Corgidor History/Origin

-The Corgidor is thought to be an older breed than many realize.
-Although its exact origins are unclear, it's believed that Cardigan Welsh Corgi and Labrador Retriever were intentionally bred for herding tasks in the early 1900s.
+The Corgidor is thought to be an older hybrid dog breed than many realize.
+Although its exact origins are unclear, it’s believed that Cardigan Welsh Corgi and Labrador Retriever were intentionally bred for herding tasks in the early 1900s.
 While not officially recognized by the American Kennel Club, the Dog Registry of America acknowledges the breed.

-Corgidors inherit their personalities from both parent breeds.
+Corgidor is one of the dog breeds that inherit their personalities from both parent breeds.
 Welsh Corgis are known for being protective and alert, while Labrador Retrievers are friendly and affectionate.
 As a result, Corgidors make excellent family pets, being friendly toward strangers but protective of their loved ones.

 They are great watchdogs and enjoy family outings, especially hiking.
 These dogs have an affectionate nature, and they are loving and patient with children of all ages.